Project Management Institute: Certifications

-Launched in 1984, PMI's first credential was the PMP.
-It has since become a de facto standard certification in project management.
-In 2007 it earned the ANSI/ISO/IEC 17024 accreditation from the International Organization for Standardization (ISO).
+In 1984, PMI held its first Project Management Professional (PMP) certification exam.
 As of May 2020, over one million people held the PMP credential.
+During the 2000s, PMI expanded its certification services to include the Program Management Professional (PgMP) and Agile Certified Practitioner (PMI-ACP).

-PMI later introduced other certifications.
-Credential holders do not have to be members of PMI.
+PMI offers a range of certifications in project, program, portfolio, risk, business analysis, scheduling, construction project management, including the Certified Associate in Project Management (CAPM).

 To initially obtain a PMI credential, candidates must first document that they have met the required education and experience requirements.
 They must then pass an examination consisting of multiple-choice questions.
 To maintain most PMI credentials, holders must earn Professional Development Units (PDUs), which can be earned in a variety of ways such as taking classes, attending PMI global congresses, contributing to professional research, or writing and publishing papers on the subject.
 Most credentials must be renewed every three years.
-These are the certifications and credentials offered by PMI: